GreenInfo-Network/WP_Query_WithRelevance/README.md

 ```
 $filter['relevance_scoring'] = array(
-    // weighting by taxonomy: the built in tags taxo plus 2 custom taxos,with different weights
+    // weighting by taxonomy: the built in "tags" taxo plus a custom taxo, with different weights
     'tax_query' => array(
         'tags' => 10.0,
         'authors' => 25.0,
+    ),
+    // filtering by custom fields (meta fields) with different weights
+    'meta_query' => array(
+        'manufacturer' => 3.0,
-        'locations' => 20.0,
+        'flavor' => 5.5,
     ),
     // the points per word occurrence, in post title and content
     'title_keyword' => 1.0,